-Make your transition to a dairy-free diet EASY with these dairy-free swaps and tips.
+Make your transition to a dairy-free diet EASY with these dairy-free swaps and beginner tips.
 Learning how to go dairy-free can be overwhelming but it doesn't have to be complicated.

 In fact, it can be rewarding!
-Learn about the best dairy-free products as well as how to transition your favorite recipes so that you can still enjoy them
+Learn about the best dairy-free products as well as how to transition your favorite recipes so that you can still enjoy them.

 Making the choice to go on a dairy-free diet & eliminate dairy products can be a huge step.